kevinmadson026/firetv-remapper/README.md

 1. Your PC and Fire TV Stick are connected to the **same local Wi-Fi network**.
 2. **ADB Debugging** is enabled on your Fire TV Stick.

-**Note:** If your remote control model is different from the one used in this guide, you will need to capture the codes for each button manually before remapping.
+**Note:** If your remote control model is different from the one used in this guide, MAYBE you need to capture the codes for each button manually before remapping.

 Run the following command in your terminal to monitor remote control events in real time: